BigPolarBear1/factorization/README.md

 DISCLAIMER: AT NO POINT IN MY 2.5 YEARS OF RESEARCH DID I USE AI OR HAS AI IN ANY WAY HELPED WITH MY RESEARCH.
 I'M PUTTING THIS HERE BECAUSE I KNOW PEOPLE WILL ACCUSE ME OF IT.

+Note: Remember, as this now comes to completion in the coming days.
+Both the FBI and Microsoft new I was working on factorization when I had only been working on it for a few months in nobody else in the entire world knew I was working on it.
+I tried desperately to avoid the path of public disclosure as I would have much rather sold my work.
+But at every turn people made it impossible.
+This would not have happened 10 years ago.
+And oppurtunity presented itself, it was literally handed to you on a silver platter.. and instead you people all treated me like shit and gambled on me failing with my project.
+I ask you, where has your common sense gone?
+I hate what this will do to everyone around me, this is never what I wanted.

 Note: I am antifa, leader of the cipherpunk, fuck the FBI department.

 #### To run from folder "QS_variant" (Standard SIQS with our number theory as backend):</br></br>